dammafra/hook-a-fish/README.md

 ### Mobile-Friendly

-_Hook-A-Fish!_ is optimized for mobile devices, providing a smooth and engaging experience on smartphones and tablets.
+The game is optimized for mobile devices, providing a smooth and engaging experience on smartphones and tablets.
 It adapts to smaller screens, ensuring easy interaction and navigation on touch interfaces and can also be installed as PWA.

 ### Coming soon